Working with our partners

 Some of the work that has taken place in the last twelve months:

-- Revising the registration pathways for a simpler and more effective process for people with sight loss
+- Revising the registration pathway for a simpler and effective process for people with sight loss.

 Older People’s Programme Group (OPPG)